 - Integrate evidence and knowledge to support decision making and build awareness on social and cultural action

-- Generate hypotheses about what works to catalyse additional research and test these, and
+- Generate hypotheses about what works to catalyse additional research and test further, and

 - In collaboration with coalitions and action groups, disseminate learnings to support translation into practice via tools

-- Convene and support dialogues and roundtables in countries and regions
+- Convene and support dialogues and workshops in countries and regions

-- Illustrate connections across sectors and create opportunities for cross-sector work
+- Identify connections across sectors and create opportunities for cross-sector work

-- Facilitate shared learning to spur collaborative action at scale
+- Facilitate shared learning to spur collaborative action to increase demand of nutritious and sustainable food at scale

 Pillar three: Enable Action

 The nature of our ambition means that stakeholders in countries need to be able to work together on different subjects.
-Ensuring we have multiple perspectives and strengths informing our actions is critical.
+Ensuring that we have multiple perspectives and strengths informing our actions is critical to achieving our mission.

 Building on the work of our coalitions, we will support

-- The application of tools to address consumer preferences via social and cultural strategies
+- The development and application of tools to address consumer food preferences via social and cultural strategies

-- Action groups to generate evidence and learnings
+- Action groups to generate further evidence and learnings to support our mission

-We will generate accessible public goods that meet high standards of evidence and are developed using transparent, inclusive process.
-We will work toward increasing the number of connections and social capital across sectors.
+We will generate accessible public tools that meet high standards of evidence and are developed using a transparent and inclusive process.

-DGA membership will open in 2022 to institutions or organizations at global, regional or country level that seek to address topics that aligns with its mission.
+DGA membership will open in 2023 to institutions or organisations at global, regional or country level that seek to address topics that align with its mission.
 Members must adhere to UN Global Compact principles.